 I first wrote the following commentary in January 2011 for the now-defunct Option-Magazine.com.
 At the time, America had a Black president.
-Each year thereafter until 2014, I re-posted slightly updated versions of it at Creative Loafing in Charlotte, North Carolina.
+We were cautiously optimistic.
+Each year thereafter, until 2014, I re-posted slightly updated versions of the piece at Creative Loafing in Charlotte, North Carolina.
 Since then, I’ve continued posting it here at DailyKemp.com — updating numbers, adding new names, and including new instances of threats.
-I plan to keep updating this piece and linking it on social media until Dr. King’s dreams become reality.
+I plan to keep updating this piece and linking it on social media until Dr. King’s dreams (plural, because he didn’t just have one) become reality.
 At this point, I suspect I’ll be doing it for the rest of my life.

 “Went up on the mountain